agarwalpratikkumar/Predict_HotelBooking/README.md

-# Trivago-test
-Hotel Booking Predtiction Model
+# Hotel Booking Predtiction
+Major tasks performed: <br>
+1. Performed EDA.
+2. Data Visualisation using matplotlib and seaborn.
+3. Performed Feature Engineering for better prediction.
+4. Trained a machine learning model which could predict the number of bookings of the hotel.

 <br>